Anna Gréki

 Colette Anna Grégoire (known as Anna Gréki; 14 March 1931 – 6 January 1966) was an Algerian poet of French origin.
 She married an Algerian, considered herself Algerian, and was involved in the struggle for Algeria's independence from France.
 Her work shows her love of the Aurès Mountains where she grew up, and her strong political beliefs.

 Life

 Colette Anna Grégoire was born on 14 March 1931 in Batna, Algeria.
 She grew up in Menaâ, a small town in the Aurès Mountains, in a Chaoui Berber community.

-She was from a third-generation French family in Algeria, and was the only child of a family of progressive teachers who were very integrated into the Muslim culture.
+She was from a third-generation Pied-Noir family in Algeria, and was the only child of a family of progressive teachers who were very integrated into the Muslim culture.